chainpoint/chainpoint-js/README.md

 # Important:

-Chainpoint-JS is for use with the Chainpont v4 Network.
+Chainpoint-js is for use with the Chainpont v4 Network.
 If you need to work with the older Chainpoint v3 Network (chainpoint-services), please use [chainpoint-client](https://www.npmjs.com/package/chainpoint-client).

 # Chainpoint Client (JavaScript)